Vor Hell Dimension – The Hub – H-Hour

 “I only got the gist of it,” Faith said.
 “Apparently, the Presidium enchants their top guys to keep other demons from getting into their heads.
 They think humans might have a better shot at it.”

-"Some kind of telepathy spell might work," Giles suggested as the tunnel leveled out and began to widen into a chamber whose walls were inscribed with glowing red runes.
-"But it would be profoundly unpleasant for the subject."
+“Some kind of telepathy spell might work,” Giles suggested.
+As he spoke, the tunnel leveled out and began to widen into a chamber whose walls were inscribed with glowing red runes.
+“But it would be profoundly unpleasant for the subject.”

 “Win-win situation,” Faith shrugged.